itamarchn7/statistics-ex/README.md

   If it fails, the pod is temporarily removed from the Service load balancing without restarting it.
 * A /metrics endpoint exposes numerical application metrics in a format that monitoring systems (Prometheus) can scrape.

-### Configuration management

 ### Automation
-Added Github action pipeline: Build Docker image with new SEMVER in tag, Push the docker image to Docker Hub, Helm upgrades Helm chart in the cluster.
+Added Github action pipeline:
+* Build Docker image with new SEMVER in tag
+* Push the docker image to Docker Hub

 ### Security hardening
 See Dockerfile: